 Cervical cancer symptoms aren’t always obvious to spot, and there may even be none until it reaches an advanced stage, which is why regular cervical screening appointments are crucial.

 Cervical cancer symptoms to look out for

 - Unusual bleeding (any other time than your expected monthly period, even after menopause

-- Pain and discomfort during sex
+- Pain and discomfort during sex or pelvic examinations

 - Unpleasant smelling vaginal discharge